 Users who have developed an addiction to codeine experience a range of uncomfortable withdrawal symptoms when detox is attempted.
 Many codeine addicts are unable to bear such symptoms without professional medical assistance.
 Fortunately Ocean Recovery Centre offers a comprehensive codeine rehabilitation programme.
 This programme typically lasts for four weeks.
 Patients arrive at a rehab centre to undergo a medical examination.
 This examination is conducted by a psychiatrist.
 A fully tailored rehabilitation plan is written up.
 The psychiatrist determines the duration and severity of codeine addiction.
 This helps determine the approximate length of required detox.
 Patients with a chronic and long term addiction to codeine may require a lengthy detox period.
 This is so powerful withdrawal symptoms are appropriately treated before therapy and counselling sessions begin.

 Withdrawal symptoms occurring during a codeine detox include:

 - Abdominal pain

 Therapy and counselling sessions

-Once patients’ withdrawal symptoms cease a programme of therapy and counselling shall commence.
+Once clients’ withdrawal symptoms cease a programme of therapy and counselling shall commence.
 Now rehab aims to treat the mental aspect of codeine addiction.
 Therapy sessions take place in group settings.
-This allows patients to mix and learn from other codeine addicts.
+This allows clients to mix and learn from other codeine addicts.
 Therapy also takes place through one-to-one sessions with a qualified therapist.
-Here patients receive a more intense version of psychotherapy.
+Here clients receive a more intense version of psychotherapy.
 This allows the therapist to determine the root psychological triggers of codeine addiction.
 Patients are then armed with coping mechanisms.
-These mechanisms help patients deal with their emotions in ways other than resorting to codeine use.
+These mechanisms help clients deal with their emotions in ways other than resorting to codeine use.